 - There are apps that are inexpensive and exciting to increase vocabulary, sight words, math facts, reading comprehension, organizational skills, and drawing skills, just to name a few.It can be very educational and in the classroom, this is what we want: exciting, fresh, innovative teaching tools.

-- Programs such as Siri, speech-to-text, is free, no paper and pencil needed if one can speak clearly, for writing text messages, e-mail, maybe documents.
-(Consider: Must have Internet/WiFi connection for this to work however and it is not the best option for longer texts.)
+- Programs such as Siri, speech-to-text, word prediction are free, no paper and pencil needed if one can speak clearly or recognize words, for writing text messages, e-mail, maybe documents.

 - The brilliant screen of the iPad which creates and supports visual interest - with the ever improving HD colors which are bright and the HD video and/or camera- tools at our fingertips that can be pulled into our educational artillery in so many new and innovative ways.

 - The right case can make it much less indestructible.
-(Often the case, the right case, is what makes it an AT tool.)
+(Often the case, the right case, stylus and/or mounting system, is what makes it an AT tool.)

 - More and more tools are being developed to help with access.
 (See my Pinterest site for specifics.)